dapr/proposals/000X-R-In-tree-pluggable-components.md

 }
 ```

+> The code above is to be considered "pseudo-code" for reference only.
+The acutal interfaces of the internal packages are implementation details outside of the scope of this proposal.

 The component is then compiled like any other Go binary, creating a statically-compiled binary `intree_pluggable`.

 ### Packaging

 The last step is packaging.
-After building all binaries, **they are included in the same container image as `daprd`**.
-That's important so end-users don't need to do anything different when deploying Dapr than they do today.
+After building all binaries, **they are included in the same container image as `daprd`**, for example in the `/components/` path within the container.

+That's important, so end-users don't need to do anything different when deploying Dapr than they do today.

 ## Future expansion